askonomm/htmt/README.md

 To get an array of default modifiers, you can call `Htmt.Parser.DefaultExpressionModifiers()`,

-if you want to add your custom modifiers to the default ones.
-But you can also mix and match however you like.
+if you want to add your custom modifiers to the default ones, but you can also mix and match however you like.

 #### List of built-in modifiers